isabella232/aspnet-webhooks-rest-sample/README.md

 We'd love to get your feedback about the Microsoft Graph ASP.NET Webhooks sample.
 You can send your questions and suggestions to us in the [Issues](https://github.com/OfficeDev/Microsoft-Graph-ASPNET-Webhooks/issues) section of this repository.

-Questions about the Microsoft Graph or Office 365 in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+API).
+Questions about Microsoft Graph or Office 365 in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+API).
 Make sure that your questions or comments are tagged with *[Office365]* and *[MicrosoftGraph]*.

-You can suggest changes for the Microsoft Graph or Office 365 on [GitHub](https://github.com/OfficeDev/microsoft-graph-docs) or [UserVoice](https://officespdev.uservoice.com/).
+You can suggest changes for Microsoft Graph or Office 365 on [GitHub](https://github.com/OfficeDev/microsoft-graph-docs) or [UserVoice](https://officespdev.uservoice.com/).

 ## Additional resources